 Capturing your memories about Holy Cross

-Over this year, we would like to hear from as many people as possible about their stories of Holy Cross: perhaps you worked here, were treated here or know someone who was.
+Do you have a story to share about Holy Cross: perhaps you worked here, were treated here or know someone who was.
 Many local people will have come to our Friends’ summer fetes or supported an event.
 If you are connected to Holy Cross we would love to hear from you.
 Please tell us your memories so we can share them on our website and record them for future generations to enjoy.

 Please send your stories, memories and photos to email@example.com.

 Never out of breath